Bealby/Milestone-Project-2/README.md

 at a later date when more data/ information can be provided:

 **More Locations with Info Windows:**
-Jack Fairfield has many further stories from his journal which could increase the Map experience further still.
-This would further increase the intereactive experience.
+Jack Fairfield has many further stories from his journal which could increase the Map experience.

-**The full Length journal:**
+This would further increase the intereactive Map experience. j
+**A Full Length ournal:**
-Jack Fairfield's journal could be added to the Website in it's entirety with in a separate Web Page, that could have a sub directory for each chapter.
+Jack Fairfield's journal could be added to the Website in it's entirety with separate sub links for chapters.

-**More photos**:
+**More Photos and Stories**:
-Further photos coudl be added to include family trees and friends and partners stories
+Further photos could be added to include family tree information and other relatives stories through the war.

-**Contact Form:** A page for people to get in contact if they have any related stories or infomration to provide.
+**Contact Form:** A page for people to get in contact if they have any related stories or information to provide.